 Requesting Registers data for your own research

 We encourage external parties to access and analyse the rich registers data sets.
 There are contractual limitations on how the data can be used.
 Requests to conduct research with the RA and AS registers data follow a formal process.
 The Registers' policy for third party data access, included in the 3rd Party Data Request Form, gives more detail.
-It is essential reading if you intend to apply.

 Any application will be discussed by the Registers' Steering Committee and, if approved, data will subsequently be released.